Academic Catalog

 • Most common program prerequisites require the courses to be completed with grades of C or higher

 Students are encouraged to utilize transfer resources provided by FloridaShines at www.floridashines.org.
-FloridaShines is Florida’s Student Hub of Innovative Educational Services, an information-rich website of free online tools and resources to help students succeed in school and earn a college degree.
+FloridaShines is an information-rich website of free online tools and resources to help students succeed in school and earn a college degree.
 Among the many features available on FloridaShines is the ability to easily research and compare all public colleges and universities in Florida, search for courses, and so much more.

 FloridaShines allows students to: